Coat of arms of the Lublin Voivodeship: Congress Poland

-In 1867, the governorate had been partitionedinto the governorates of Lublin and Siedlce.
+In 1867, the governorate had been partitioned into the governorates of Lublin and Siedlce.
 The new design of the coat of arms of the Lublin Governorate had been approved on 25 February 1869.
 It consisted of a blue French-style escutcheon which was divided horizontally into two fields.
 The top field depicted a white (silver) male jumping cervus (deer), with a yellow (golden) crown on its neck, placed on a red background.
 The bottom field depicted a white (silver) bear and a tree trees growing on a green grass, placed on a green background.
 The bear stood behind the middle tree.
 Around the shield, there are yellow (golden) leaves of the oak tree, interspersed with the blue ribbon of the Order of St. Andrew.
 On the top of the coat of arms, above the escutcheon, there was the yellow (golden) Imperial Crown of Russia.
 The coat of arms was used until 1915, when the governorate ceased to exist.